lhilton/interview-example-project-tall/README.md

 I picked approaches that appeared to be new or underused patterns in order to spark conversation.
 For example, I leveraged the Spatie Data package instead of a simple class.

+## Features

+This example project had two major functions:

+- Provide a generic link archive
+    - Include a daily email with any links found offline
+- Provide a Reddit top-post style dashboard

+It is about as bare-bones as you can get and still demonstrate a reasonable range of basic aptitudes.

 ## How to grok this project

 There are six issues on this repository, each with a seperate PR resolving the needs documented.
 The PR's are inteded to be handled in numeric order, lowest to highest.
 I would suggest starting with the first PR and reading the comments, code and commits before moving to higher numbered PR's.

+While reading the code keep an eye out for my more verbose comments.
+There are a couple of places I wanted to draw attention towards.
+These are intended to be conversation points during a live call.

+## Requirements

+Though this is a PHP / Laravel project, it was built using [Sail](https://laravel.com/docs/11.x/sail) and should run anywhere that you can install [Docker](https://docs.docker.com/engine/install/).
+Please reach out if you need help with this setup.